MESAHub/mesa/docs/source/developing/infrastructure.rst

 around $600/yr, though its cost has been higher during the GitHub transition.

-The testing `log archive <https://logs.mesastar.org/>`__ lives on a server controlled by Josiah.
-The marginal cost is $1/month, which he covers.
+The testing `log archive <https://mesa-logs.flatironinstitute.org/>`__ lives on a server at the Flatiron Institute, with Philip Mocz as a point of contact.

 Jenkins
 ^^^^^^^